ryankaplan/hum/docs/latency-correction.md

   - `latencyCorrectionSec = clamp(-manualShiftSec, -0.8, 0.8)` (±800 ms).
 - Preview loop plays bar 2 only (4 beats): metronome clicks + shifted speech.
 - If shift/tempo changes during preview, playback is rescheduled so only one preview transport is active.
-- `Continue to Recording` is enabled after a successful capture, even if drag is left at `0 ms`.
+- `Continue` is enabled after a successful capture, even if drag is left at `0 ms`.

+Mental model:

+- During calibration capture, the expected beat positions in the recorded media already include `ctx.outputLatency`.
+- During real take recording, beat 1 alignment is again computed with the current `ctx.outputLatency`.
+- The saved calibration value is therefore the remaining residual offset, not the whole end-to-end route latency.

 Recording integration:

+- Calibration capture builds expected beat times like:
+  - `beatTimeInCapture = scheduledBeatTime + ctx.outputLatency - recorderStartCtxTime`.
+- Count-in for a real take computes:
+  - `alignmentStartTime = gridStartTime + ctx.outputLatency`.
 - Recording computes a clock-based baseline trim:
-  - `baseTrimOffsetSec = recordingStartTime - recorderStartCtxTime`.
+  - `baseTrimOffsetSec = alignmentStartTime - recorderStartCtxTime`.
-- Final per-take trim applies session correction:
+- Final per-take alignment applies the saved session correction:
-  - `trimOffsetSec = baseTrimOffsetSec + latencyCorrectionSec`.
+  - `alignmentOffsetSec = baseTrimOffsetSec + latencyCorrectionSec`.
+- In practice, the effective alignment is approximately:
+  - `current output latency + saved residual correction`.
-- Stored `trimOffsetSec` drives multitrack alignment in later takes/review/export.
+- Stored `alignmentOffsetSec` drives multitrack alignment in later takes/review/export.
+- Because the correction is a single constant per take, it compensates for route/session offset but does not model continuous drift within a take.

 Key files: